How the MapR Installer Works

 - Asks for the hostname and port that cluster nodes can use to connect to the MapR Installer node.

-- Asks for the cluster admin user account and creates the account if it does not exists.
+- Asks for the cluster admin user account and creates the account if it does not exist.
 This account must exist or be created on each node in the cluster.

 - Creates a repository with the required package file.